 Why do I need to update University about my arrival?

-We encourage you to provide information to email@example.com about your arrival to the UK in order for us to ensure that you have all of the information that you need.
-This also allows us to prepare for your arrival, provide you with our emergency contact details and to prepare a Welcome pack for you, as well to ensure that you are able to collect your halls of residence keys (if applicable).
+As we are unable to provide a Meet and Greet service in the current circumstances, you must provide information to email@example.com about your arrival to the UK in order for us to ensure that you have all of the information that you need.
+This also allows us to prepare for your arrival, provide you with our emergency contact details, as well to ensure that you are able to collect your halls of residence keys (if applicable).

-The International Welcome Programme at the University of Northampton is organised to welcome you to the university, meet new people and settle into your new surroundings.
-Each year we welcome students from all over the world and even if this is your first time in the UK, we hope that by the end of this first week the University of Northampton will feel more like home.
+The aim of the Orientation Programme is to provide you with practical information about living and studying in the UK and in Northampton.
+It is organised to welcome you to the university, meet new people and settle into your new surroundings.
+Each year we welcome students from all over the world and even if this is your first time in the UK, we hope that the University of Northampton will feel more like home.